JazSingh/Slides-INFOMAS/slides.md

 * The provider population changes at maximum 2% every round
 * The consumer population changes at maximum 5% every round
-* A provider may switch into a different (performance) profile with a probability of 2% every round
+* A provider may switch into a different (performance) profile with a probability of 2% every round And more…

-And more…

-> “Since the NoTrust group still has the lowest performance, we omit its results from the charts for the sake of simplicity.”

 ---